20+ Amazing Online Shops For Buying Natural, Clean Beauty Products

 I’ve tried and like the ‘UN’ cover-up.
 It’s light coverage, but it goes on smoothly.
 It’s labeled as a foundation and concealer, but it could definitely not replace foundation for me.

 Safe & Chic sells a bunch of clean-beauty brands like Herbivore, W3LL people, Au Naturale, Coola and more.
-I’m personally curious about the Plume all-natural lash & brow enhancing serum I discovered there, but I couldn’t find any reviews on it.
-I’m big on hearing feedback first before investing in beauty products, especially clean beauty because it’s so hit-or-miss.
-I’d say Safe & Chic has a lot less reviews than Detox Market and Credo Beauty, but it’s definitely nice to have another option with a range of brands to choose from.
+I’m personally curious about the Plume all-natural lash & brow enhancing serum.
+I’m big on looking through reviews before investing in beauty products, especially clean beauty because it’s so hit-or-miss.
+And I’d say Safe & Chic has a lot fewer reviews than Detox Market and Credo Beauty, but it’s definitely nice to have another option with a range of brands to choose from.

-Inika is an Australian brand that is 100% certified cruelty free, vegan, and mostly organic.
-Look out for the certified organic label on products on the website–that means that the product contains more than 70% Certified Organic ingredients.
+Inika is an Australian brand that is 100% certified cruelty-free, vegan, and mostly organic.
+Look out for the certified organic label on products on the website – that means that the product contains more than 70% Certified Organic ingredients.
 If you’re looking for vegan makeup brushes, this may be a good place for them.
-The Certified Organic Liquid Mineral Foundation has good reviews on Adore Beauty for being medium coverage with a good consistency and makes skin look glowy.
+The Certified Organic Liquid Mineral Foundation has good reviews on Adore Beauty for being medium coverage with good consistency and makes skin look glowy.

 If you sign up for their email list, you can get $10 off and free shipping for your first order.

-I swear half of the brands I’ve discovered come from Australia, and I’m not surprised–they’re way more on top of wellness than we are here in the U.S. I’ve heard good things about the Repair Intensive Cream.
-Unfortunately, this brand isn’t super accessible in the states from what I can tell.
+I swear half of the brands I’ve discovered come from Australia, and I’m not surprised – they’re way more on ahead of us on clean beauty over there.
+I’ve heard good things about Repair Intensive Cream.
+Unfortunately, this brand is only accessible in Australia right now, from what I can tell.

 Gwyneth Paltrow’s Goop gets a bad rap and it’s basically the definition of boujee, but it can be such a good resource for clean beauty brands.
-While they usually recommend and sell products that aren’t in my range, there are a few affordable gems.
-I specifically love Juice Beauty, and the Phyto-Pigments Illuminating Primer.
-Also sold at Ulta.
+While they usually recommend and sell products that aren’t in my price range, there are a few affordable gems.
+I specifically love Juice Beauty, and the Phyto-Pigments Illuminating Primer – also sold at Ulta.

 It’s all the hype for this skincare brand, you know?
 I’m falling for it.
 The packaging is cute, and as a marketing girl, I’m a sucker for good branding.
 It’s sold at Sephora.
 The founders started the company out of their kitchen in Seattle.
 The focus on natural ingredients that serve a purpose in their product.
 Most ingredients are certified organic.
 The only problem?
 Can’t decide which products to start with.
 Right now, it’s a toss between the Pink Cloud moisturizer and the Pink Clay exfoliating mask.
 Or maybe both…